blegouix/similie/docs/Running.md

 # Compilation

-Clone the main branch of the github repo [here](https://github.com/blegouix/similie).

 First, be sure to have a full installation of Ginkgo and Clang 19.
-Populate the other dependencies with:
+Then clone the main branch of the [github repo](https://github.com/blegouix/similie) and populate the other dependencies with:

 ```
 git submodule update --init --recursive